Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 Governance

 Oxfordshire Fire and Rescue Authority is the designated Fire and Rescue Authority for the County of Oxfordshire.
 It has a primary responsibility to protect the community, reduce harm and save lives through prevention, protection and response activities.
-The Chief Fire Officer and the Cabinet Member for Public Health, Inequalities and Community Safety ensure the Council meets its legal and operational responsibilities to provide an effective fire and rescue service for Oxfordshire’s communities.
+The Chief Fire Officer and the Cabinet Member for Community Wellbeing and Safety ensure the Council meets its legal and operational responsibilities to provide an effective fire and rescue service for Oxfordshire’s communities.

 Our overarching risk identification and assessment process for Oxfordshire has seen a review and change in approach over the last year in order to ensure we are identifying all foreseeable risk in our communities.
 Now known as our Oxfordshire Needs and Risk Analysis (ONRA), it serves the purpose of: